How to Allow Google Chrome to Screen Record on Mac [2025 Updated]

 Apple is well-known for its fantastic privacy and security mechanism, but this involves restricting third-party screen recorders, such as Chrome.
 You can enable this feature from system preferences whenever needed.

-2. How do I give Chrome permission to record my screen?
+2. How to give Chrome permission to share screen mac?

 Step 1.
 The first step involves opening the "System Preferences" window.